 Topical cosmetics are effective at treating mild skin laxity under the eyes.
 However, creams and lotions require consistent use and may not be wholly effective at treating more severe cases of sagging skin.

-- Fillers, such as Botox or those made with hyaluronic acid, fill in wrinkles and smooth the skin around the eye.
+- Dermal fillers are injectable treatments made with hyaluronic acid that can fill in wrinkles and smooth the skin around the eye area.

-- Microdermabrasion uses tiny particles to exfoliate and peel away the outer layers of skin to encourage collagen production and smooth skin.
+- Microdermabrasion uses tiny particles to exfoliate and peel away the outer layers of skin to encourage collagen production, resulting in smoother skin.

 - Microneedling uses small needles to create microscopic punctures on your skin to stimulate collagen production.

-- Radiofrequency and laser skin tightening use heat to trigger your body’s wound healing process to promote collagen production and resurface your skin.
+- Radiofrequency and laser skin tightening use heat to trigger the body’s wound healing process to promote collagen production and resurface the skin.

-- Blepharoplasty is a form of plastic surgery in which loose skin and fat is removed from your eye area.
+- Blepharoplasty is a form of plastic surgery in which loose skin and fat is removed from the eye area.